 Our journey at the Tech4Good hackathon has transformed our vision for a more inclusive real estate market.
 We’re grateful for the opportunity to showcase Real Estate X and contribute to blockchain solutions for real-world issues.

-IWD2023: How I Embrace Equity in my Community by Glory Wejinya
+How I embrace-equity in my community by glory wejinya

 My story on how I Embrace Equity in My Communities and Workplaces and Why Equal Opportunities Are No Longer Enough